-18. The Registrar shall furnish the necessary forms instructions in relation to notices of appeal or this Part to any person notices of application under who demands the same, and to officers of the Court of the Supreme Court, Superintendents of Adult Correctional Centres and such other officers or persons he thinks fit, and the Superintendent of an Adult Correctional Centre shall cause those forms be placed at the disposal of inmates instructions to desiring to appeal or to make any application under this Part and shall cause any such notice given by an inmate in his custody to be forwarded on behalf of the inmate to the Registrar.
+18. The Registrar shall furnish the necessary forms and instructions in relation to notices of appeal or notices of application under this Part to any person who demands the same, and to officers of the Court and of the Supreme Court, Superintendents of Adult Correctional Centres and such other officers or persons as he thinks fit, and the Superintendent of an Adult Correctional Centre shall cause those forms and instructions to be placed at the disposal of inmates desiring to appeal or to make any application under this Part and shall cause any such notice given by an inmate in his custody to be forwarded on behalf of the inmate to the Registrar.